ArnavSaraogi/youtube-to-midi/RUN.md

 ```

 ## Running the Program
-### With no flags
 Make sure you are in the youtube-to-midi folder in your terminal.
-Activate your virtual environment with
+Activate the virtual environment with
 ```bash
 source ./venv/bin/activate
 ```
+Now, you're ready to run the program.

+### Without flags
-Then, you can run the program with
+You can run the program with
 ```bash
 python yt-to-midi.py
 ```